Campus Mall Aerial

 Professional Licensure Table:

-SFU provides the general disclosures related to how its professional licensure programs meet education requirements for professional licensure or certification in the Professional Licensure Table.
-Each table 1) lists the professional licensure program(s) offered, regardless of modality; 2) indicates the States where completion of the academic program would or would not be sufficient to meet the educational requirements for professional licensure or certification in each State for that occupation, or indicate the States where the University was not able to make a determination; and 3) includes a web link for the applicable licensure/certification board in each State.
+SFU provides general disclosures related to how its professional licensure programs meet education requirements for professional licensure or certification in the Professional Licensure Table.
+Each table 1) lists the professional licensure program(s) offered, regardless of modality; 2) indicates the States where completion of the academic program would or would not be sufficient to meet the educational requirements for professional licensure or certification in each State for that occupation and 3) includes a web link for the applicable licensure/certification board in each State.
 All current and prospective students are encouraged to contact the applicable board in their respective State for relevant information on licensure requirements, including information outside of educational requirements such as work experience, background checks, examinations, and fees associate with the licensure process.

 Select an academic program in the Professional Licensure Table below.
 The University is working to address the required elements for professional licensure disclosures as specified in the federal regulations.
 This table will be updated on a regular basis.